 Research skills refer to a person’s ability to gather, organize, analyze and interpret information on a specific topic.
 To put it simply, these skills are the outward manifestation of the research techniques you have built up over time.
 Probing skills are concerned with searching through numerous information sources and analyzing them to identify which of them contains the solution you need.

-If you’re contemplating putting research on your resume, you probably don’t understand the importance of research skills.
+If you’re contemplating putting the research on your resume, you probably don’t understand the importance of research skills.
 These skills are valuable to an employee or employer.
-They give the person the ability to look closely at important details, gather information from multiple sources, extract vital evidence and details to support your study, and identify a reasonable solution to the problem.
+They allow the person to look closely at important details, gather information from multiple sources, extract vital evidence and details to support your study, and identify a reasonable solution to the problem.